jtmoon79/super-speedy-syslog-searcher/README.md

 ## About

-_Super Speedy Syslog Searcher_ (s4) is meant to aid Engineers in reviewing varying log files from any Unix system in a datetime-sorted manner.
+_Super Speedy Syslog Searcher_ (s4) is meant to aid Engineers in reviewing varying log files in a datetime-sorted manner.
-The primary use-case is to aid investigating problems wherein the time of occurrence is known but otherwise there is little source evidence.
+The primary use-case is to aid investigating problems wherein the time of problem occurrence is known but otherwise there is little source evidence.

-Currently, Unix log file formats vary widely. _Most_ logs are an ad-hoc format.
+Currently, log file formats vary widely. _Most_ logs are an ad-hoc format.
 Even separate log files on the same system for the same service may have different message formats! 😵
 Sorting these logged messages by datetime may be prohibitively difficult.